core-wg/oscore/draft-ietf-core-object-security.md

 ## Replay Protection {#replay-protection2}

+Replay attacks need to be considered in different parts of the implementation.
+For example, if two servers would share a security context they need to handle potential issues with receiving the same request.
+OSCORE uses sequence numbers for message de-duplication.
 Most AEAD algorithms require a unique nonce for each message, for which the sender sequence numbers in the COSE message field 'Partial IV' is used.
 If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport, it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
+An adversary may try to induce a device reboot for the purpose of replaying a message (see {{context-state}}).

 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

 ## Client Aliveness